Rockmelon wrapped in prosciutto with lots of ground black pepper on top 👌🏻 @ Canyonleigh https://t.co/ayKStscrnu

 Team this pasta with robust sauces based on olives, pesto, meat sauces, mussels, artichoke hearts, spinach, walnuts or pistachios and you won’t be disappointed.

-In the US where this penne is made, Barilla have more varieties such as Longs - think spaghetti (both regular and thin) - Angel Hair and Linguine (which is a big fave of mine) and other Shorts such as Elbows, Medium Shells and Rotini (corkscrews).
+In the US where this penne is made, Barilla have more varieties such as Longs - think spaghetti (both regular and thin) - Angel Hair and Linguine (which is a big fave of mine) and Shorts such as Elbows, Medium Shells and Rotini (corkscrews).

 In Australia we have to content ourselves with just the penne and the spaghetti for now.
 If they become popular then no doubt they’ll expand the range.